microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserLicense.md

 isLicenseReconciliationNeeded  False
 ```

 This example demonstrates how to assign a license to a user.
+You can use the command `Get-EntraBetaUser` to get user object Id.

 - `-ObjectId` parameter specifies the user object ID.
 - `-AssignedLicenses` parameter specifies a list of licenses to assign or remove.